aws-samples/busy-engineers-encryption-sdk/docs/exercises/2-encryption_sdk.rst

 In this exercise we'll:

 #.
 Implement encryption using the AWS Encryption SDK
 #.
-Set up a dynamic encryption context
+Set up a dynamic Encryption Context

 Step by step
 ------------